Reposted from EASY-LASER® blog

 - Rotate the shafts to the three o’clock position, and note if the values are not zero.
 Rotate the shafts back to twelve and confirm the zero setting.

 - Now connect or disconnect the piping.
 Any changes to the values for the twelve and three o’clock positions is the result of pipe strain and should be corrected, which will require careful pipe fitting.
-What you are seeing is movement transmitted though the casing to the bearings and shaft.
+What you are seeing is movement transmitted through the casing to the bearings and shaft.

 We understand that this can be quite a challenge, however, we believe you have a lot to gain from minimizing dynamic pipe strain.
 And there are effective tools for this purpose: Our Easy-Laser measuring program has a great feature that registers measurement values automatically for a specified amount of time and frequency of measurement.
-This is very useful for looking at differences between a machine that’s up and running and one that’s down.
+This is very useful for looking at the differences between a machine that’s up and running and one that’s down.
 The data can also be transferred to the EasyLink™ software, where you can see the results more clearly, in the shape of a graph to scale.

 The existence of pipe strain indicates that more than just alignment is needed for optimal machine performance; there are other important factors to take into consideration.
 This requires flexible measurement systems that will support you and help you reach your goal.
 You need more than a shaft alignment system; you need a total alignment solution.